Instamojo/instamojo-py/README.md

   * `title` - Title of the Link, be concise.
   * `description` - Describe what your customers will get, you can add terms and conditions and any other relevant information here.
 Markdown is supported, popular media URLs like Youtube, Flickr are auto-embedded.
   * `base_price` - Price of the Link.
 This may be 0, if you want to offer it for free.
-  * `currency` - Currency options are `INR` and `USD`.
-Note that you need to have a Bank Account in USA to accept USD currencies.

 ### File and Cover Image
   * `file_upload` - Full path to the file you want to sell.
 This file will be available only after successful payment.